rasteia/ai-shortcuts/README.md

   # This can be useful for maintaining consistency and readability in a project.
 ## testScript.py - Automated Testing Scripts: List python scripts that run unit tests or integration tests
   # can be very helpful in maintaining the quality of the code.
+## DependencyChecker.py: A script that checks for and updates project dependencies can
+  # help keep the project up-to-date with the latest library versions.